roodfluweel/Responsible-Disclosure-Policy/README-en.md

 * We strive to solve all problems within a short period of time.
 * We may choose to ignore low quality reports.

-If you have any questions, we encourage you to address them to infosec@roodfluweel.be.
+If you have any questions, we encourage you to address them to support@roodfluweel.be.

 In case of doubt about the applicability of this policy, please contact us first via this e-mail address, to ask for explicit permission.